 Thus, performing an FTP test (YouTube video) is the starting point of all training.

-There are seven training areas in the watt measurement, which are based on personal FTP
+Seven training ranges are often used in watt measurement, which are based on the personal FTP

 - <=55%: Active regeneration/compensation

 - <=150%: Anaerobic capacity/peak area

 A requirement for determining the FTP is a power meter such as a power meter on the bike or in a roller trainer .
 Therefore, the icTrainer app has several training programs (FTP tests) to determine the FTP in a hard training session.
 You can find more information on the subject, for example, on our YouTube channel , on the website of Tour magazine or in the standard work Watt Measurement in Cycling and Triathlon by Hunter Allen and Dr. Andrew Cogan.

 We also offer a performance test for advanced riders in our tool, especially for short periods of exertion, so that the intensities required in training are better oriented towards the personal strengths and weaknesses of the respective driver.